CONTACT HOURS: 10.00

 The brain is the most complex part of the human body.
 People once believed that progressive mental decline was inevitable, but now we know that the brain’s ability to age well varies from person to person and is affected by genetic predisposition, genes, life experiences, lifestyle, exposure to toxins and chemicals, accidents, trauma, and disease.
 Cognitive abilities do not automatically decline with age: the majority of older adults are happy; they live an active, optimistic life with many friends; and they engage in leisure-time activities that increase not only their quality of life but also their longevity and the health of their brains.

-Loving and being loved are essential to maintaining a positive, healthy attitude toward life.
+Loving and being loved are essential to maintaining a positive, healthy attitude.
 Quality of life is often related to affection and tenderness shared with loved ones.
-With a healthy self-esteem and a willingness to communicate with one’s partner, older adults can enjoy intimate relationships throughout their lives.
+With a healthy self-esteem and a willingness to communicate with a partner, older adults can enjoy intimate relationships throughout their lives.

 The outcome of this certificate is for the learner to describe specific aspects of aging, including the impact of nutrition and physical activity on the aging process, physiologic changes in the healthy aging brain, the role of intimacy and sexuality on healthy aging, and keys to longevity in the centenarian population.

 Certificate Objectives - Upon completion you will be able to do the following:

 - Describe the relationship between nutrition and healthy aging.

 - Discuss the brain’s ability to remain healthy by neuroplasticity, neurogenesis and a healthy lifestyle.

 - Identify the physical and psychological benefits of physical activity in healthy aging.

 - Examine the keys to longevity and the lessons learned from centenarians.

 - Describe the benefits of intimacy, sexuality, and the joy of healthy relationships for older adults.